viamrobotics/rdk/examples/mysensor/README.md

     }
 ```

-After registering the model in the init function, we also have to make sure the viam server is importing it.
+In this case, we would want to import it somewhere in the server code.
+A good place to put this import is the top of the server file.
 ```
 	// import the custom sensor package to register it properly _ "go.viam.com/rdk/examples/mysensor/mysensor"
 ```

 The `server` package can now be built then run (`go build -o main server/server.go` then `./main`) or run directly (`go run server/server.go`)

+Check the custom sensor code out [here](https://github.com/viamrobotics/rdk/blob/main/examples/mysensor/mysensor/mysensor.go), the server code [here](https://github.com/viamrobotics/rdk/blob/main/examples/mysensor/server/server.go), and a simple client [here](https://github.com/viamrobotics/rdk/blob/main/examples/mysensor/client/client.go).
 ## Running the example

 * Run the server implementing a new sensor `go run server/server.go`.
 Alternatively, you can build it by `go build server/server.go`.